CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How do I blur a particular area of an image in HTML?] | |
 [Is it possible to have multiple masks with clip-path?] | [clipPath](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath) | svg, clip-path
 [Add SVG to HTML and handle events] | |
+[Where is docker image location in Windows 10?] | | docker, docker-for-windows

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/9935654